-Fall is just around the corner, the perfect time for this amazing Turkey Pumpkin Chili.
-The turkey helps to keep the fat down, while the pumpkin and spices add a deep rich flavor to usher in Fall.
+Fall is just around the corner, which means it's the perfect time for this amazing Turkey Pumpkin Chili.
+The turkey helps to keep the fat down, while the pumpkin and spices add a deep rich flavor to usher in fall.
+You may also like my elk chili recipe!

 Pumpkin is also loaded with nutrition.
 According to Medical News Today, pumpkins have the following health benefits: